-Normally, ESET File Security GUI starts up every time a remote user logs onto the server and creates a terminal session.
+Normally, the ESET File Security main program window starts up every time a remote user logs onto the server and creates a terminal session.
 This is usually undesirable on Terminal Servers.

 Complete the procedures below in sequence to achieve the best performance on a server with ESET File Security for Microsoft Windows Server (EFSW) installed.